nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing a summary of the calorie intake progress: `review`

-Shows the total calories consumed, the calorie target and the deficient or excess amount of calories for the current day.
+Shows the total calories consumed, the calorie target and the deficient/excess amount of calories for the current day.
 The list of foods for the current day will also be displayed.

 Format: `review`